 - 1. Participate in the school activities that are expected of a teacher.
 This includes being on site for at least the full teacher contract day (usually 30 minutes before and after school start/finish times), as well as attending staff meetings, committee meetings, and special school events. - 2.
-Notify the school, the cooperating teacher, and the college faculty the night before an absence.
-Provide lesson plans for the cooperating teacher if you are to be teaching. - 3.
+Notify the school, the mentor teacher, and the college faculty the night before an absence.
+Provide lesson plans for the mentor teacher if you are to be teaching. - 3.
 Become familiar with the school's program, resources, and materials including uses of technology (see "Orienting the Teacher Candidate to the Assigned School"). - 4.
-Assist the Cooperating Mentor Teacher in fulfilling routine duties. - 5.
+Assist the mentor teacher in fulfilling routine duties. - 5.
 Determine the family, community, linguistic, and cultural contexts of your students.
 Use the information to involve families and students in planning and implementing culturally and linguistically appropriate learning experiences. - 6.
-Plan, enact, and assess developmentally appropriate activities for children consistent with the course of study provided by the school district, EALRs, GLE's, and Performance Expectations. - 7.
-Provide permission letters from parents or guardians to video-tape students and to collect student work for the TPA.
+Plan, enact, and assess developmentally appropriate activities for children consistent with the course of study provided by the school district, Washington State Standards and the CCSS. - 7.
+Provide permission letters for parents or guardians to video-tape students and to collect student work for the edTPA.
 Collect the letters and ensure that only authorized students are included on videos and in student work collections. - 8.
-Meet with the Cooperating Mentor Teacher to establish a plan for the gradual assumption of teaching responsibilities and for the return of classes to the teacher toward the close of the assigned placement (see "A Developmental Approach to Becoming a Teacher"). - 9.
-Collaborate and consult with the Cooperating Mentor Teacher to obtain clearance for proposed lessons and activities. - 10.
-For any assigned teaching, provide the Cooperating Mentor Teacher with lesson plans prior to teaching so that a substitute teacher or the Cooperating Mentor Teacher could, if necessary, enact the lesson plans.
+Meet with the mentor teacher to establish a plan for the gradual assumption of teaching responsibilities and for the return of classes to the teacher toward the close of the assigned placement (see "A Developmental Approach to Becoming a Teacher"). - 9.
+Collaborate and consult with the mentor teacher to obtain clearance for proposed lessons and activities. - 10.
+For any assigned teaching, provide the mentor teacher with lesson plans prior to teaching so that a substitute teacher or the mentor teacher could, if necessary, enact the lesson plans.
 Use the mentor's feedback to revise the plans before implementing. - 11.
-Invite the Cooperating Mentor Teacher to observe specific lessons on a regular basis for critical evaluation and feedback. - 12.
-Invite the Principal to observe during the quarter. - 13.
-Critically evaluate classroom activities with the Cooperating Mentor Teacher on a daily basis and with the College Faculty after his/her classroom observations. - 14.
+Invite the mentor teacher to observe specific lessons on a regular basis for critical evaluation and feedback. - 12.
+Invite the principal to observe during the quarter. - 13.
+Critically evaluate classroom activities with the mentor teacher on a daily basis and with the college faculty after his/her classroom observations. - 14.
 Hold in strict confidence information about children and youth and their families recorded in cumulative records or obtained from other sources. - 15.
-Use materials belonging to the school or the Cooperating Mentor Teacher with care, making sure that all such materials are returned promptly. - 16.
+Use materials belonging to the school or the mentor teacher with care, making sure that all such materials are returned promptly. - 16.
 Maintain ethical and professional relationships with pupils, staff, and parents. - 17.
 Maintain appropriate standards of dress and grooming. - 18.
 Avoid using the phone, texting, or social media such as Facebook for personal reasons during the school day.